Diarmuid O'Scannlain: Federal judicial service

 On August 11, 1986, President Ronald Reagan nominated O'Scannlain to a seat on the United States Court of Appeals for the Ninth Circuit vacated by Judge Robert Boochever.
 O'Scannlain was confirmed by the United States Senate on September 25, 1986, and received his commission on September 26, 1986.
 He assumed senior status on December 31, 2016.

 In 2006, he was one of the judges in the panel that upheld the imprisonment of journalist Josh Wolf.

 O'Scannlain has sent many of his law clerks on to become Supreme Court clerks, and he is regarded as a "feeder judge."

 O'Scannlain continued to be involved in the politics of the federal court system after assuming senior status.
 He is a strong supporter of splitting the Ninth Circuit.
 He testified in 2017, before the U.S. Senate Judiciary Committee in support of breaking up the 9th Circuit.
 On July 31, 2018, he testified again in the Judiciary committee in support of breaking up the 9th Circuit Court of Appeals.
 He was joined on a panel by his former clerk, Brian Fitzpatrick, a professor at Vanderbilt Law School.
 Senator Mazie Hirono from Hawaii noted that his written testimony was almost word-for-word what he had contributed a year earlier.

 He supported the nomination of Ryan Bounds, another former clerk, to the 9th Circuit Court vacancy created by his taking senior status.
 That nomination was withdrawn after controversial newspaper writings by Bounds as a student at Stanford University on the subject of the civil rights of minorities and women were discovered.
 Bounds had failed to deliver them to the Committee, and Oregon's Democratic Party senators withheld their blue slips.
-O'Scannlain was ultimately succeeded by another of his former clerks, Danielle Forrest.
+O'Scannlain was ultimately succeeded by another of his former clerks, Danielle J. Forrest.